-Yes, doing business with a company whose workforce is entangled in conflict presents some risk.
+The country of Ukraine has put an emphasis on technical infrastructure and cybersecurity.
+They have been under constant attack from Russian cyberthreats and understand them better than anyone else.
+They can now export that expertise.
+And yes, doing business with a company whose workforce is entangled in conflict presents some risk.
 But helping a company survive catastrophe could pay dividends of loyalty, camaraderie and morale for years to come.
 These things are not easy to measure, but they matter to a company’s bottom line.
 Employees aren’t as detached as in times past.
-If they know that their organization is DOING something to help ease suffering it will impact them more than whatever your next HR training ever could hope to.
+If they know that their organization is doing something to help ease suffering, they become invested.

-So do it.
-Hire some heroes.
+So hire some heroes.
 Dust off that project that keeps getting kicked down the road.
 Take on an agile dev team.
-Opt for some pen testing that you’ve been putting off or refactor some legacy code that none of your current engineers are interested in touching.
+Opt for some pen testing that you’ve been putting off, or refactor some legacy code that none of your current engineers are interested in touching.
 Get something meaningful done on the other side of the world while your devs are sleeping.
 If you look, you can find a project that could use some help.
 Instead of moving it to the next sprint, send it to Ukraine and see what the heroes can do with it.
 I’m quite certain that you’ll be pleased with the experience and the results.
 We know that we have.

-See our list of companies you can help support here: https://www.appglo.com/ukraine
+See our list of companies you can help support here: https://www.hireukrainetech.com.